 Our Network of Charity Groups

-The founding groups include Preterm Infant’s Parents Association (PIPA) & Loddon Mallee Kids.
-Our other member groups are L’il Aussie Prems Foundation, Yasminah’s Gift of Hope and The Premmie Promise Foundation.
+The founding groups include Preterm Infant’s Parents Association (PIPA), Loddon Mallee Kids, Life’s Little Treasures Foundation and NNICUPS .
+Our current member groups are L’il Aussie Prems Foundation, Yasminah’s Gift of Hope, The Premmie Promise Foundation, Tiny Sparks WA, Preterm Parents Infants Association and Walk with Wings.

 The National Premmie Foundation was established in 2007 and together with our network, we have a combined total of over 50 years experience in supporting families who experience premature birth or neonatal loss.